Download: Stable · Snapshot | Docs | Changes | Wishlist

 unix subdirectory.
 There are a couple of ways of building it, including the usual

 make; see the file

 xterm-type program which supports the same terminal emulation as PuTTY.
-We do not yet have a Unix port of Pageant.

 If you don't have Gtk, you should still be able to build the command-line tools.

 pterm is directly useful to anyone who prefers PuTTY's terminal emulation to

 xterm's, which at least some people do.
 Unix Plink has apparently found a niche among people who find the complexity of OpenSSL makes OpenSSH hard to install (and who don't mind Plink not having as many features).
 Some users want to generate a large number of SSH keys on Unix and then copy them all into PuTTY, and the Unix PuTTYgen should allow them to automate that conversion process.